 About Me

 Hi!
-I'm a first year ELLIS PhD student at the MPI for Intelligent Systems advised by Prof. Bernhard Schölkopf, and supported by the Hector Fellow Academy.
+I'm a first year ELLIS PhD student in mechanistic interpretability and AI safety at the MPI for Intelligent Systems advised by Prof. Bernhard Schölkopf, and supported by the Hector Fellow Academy.

 Before starting my PhD, I did a BSc in mathematics at EPFL and spent one year at ENS in Paris (Ulm).
 I then transitioned to pursue a MSc in Neural Systems and Computation at ETH Zürich.
 During my master, I worked by Prof. Maneesh Sahani at the Gatbsy Unit in London on non-generative representation learning.